 I am a PhD candidate in Quantitative Marketing at Fuqua School of Business, Duke University.
-My dissertation paper considers monetization of sponsored advertising in online retail by optimizing the quality score algorithm to maximize marketplace profits from position auctions.
-Using data from an online retailer, I show that quality score enhancements improve marketplace profits by 21% over status-quo, while also improving advertiser welfare.
+My dissertation paper considers improving position auctions in retail media by enhancing the quality score algorithm to maximize retailer’s profits from clicks and purchases.
+Using data from an online retailer, I show that quality score enhancements improve retailer profits and advertisers' revenues.

 Another stream of research theoretically investigates optimal firm response in the market for sustainable products, finding counter-intuitive insights regarding prices, profits and consumer surplus.
 A follow-up work considers regulation of sustainable products.